 During the defendant's preparation for retrial, however, it became apparent that the plaintiff was attempting to "game" the system.
-Immediately after the jur that the plaintiff was attempting to "game" the system.
 Immediately after the jury's decision, the plaintiff filed at least 23 claims against bankruptcy trusts alleging exposure to a wide array of asbestos-containing products between 1975 and 1978.
 In several sworn statements, the plaintiff attested to the fact that he was exposed to asbestos in a variety of places, a fact that he expressly denied during his prior sworn statement in the case against CertainTeed.